 2.5.3.
 Example: groupification.
 Here is another motivating example: getting an abelian group from an abelian semigroup.
-An abelian semigroup is just like an abelian group, except you don't require an inverse.
-One example is the nonnegative integers $0,1,2,\ldots$ under addition.
+(An abelian semigroup is just like an abelian group, except you don't require an identity or an inverse.
+Morphisms of abelian semigroups are maps of sets preserving the binary operation.)
+One example is the non-negative integers $0,1,2,\ldots$ under addition.
 Another is the positive integers under multiplication $1,2,\ldots$ From an abelian semigroup, you can create an abelian group.
 Here is a formalization of that notion.
-If S is a semigroup, then its groupification is a map of semigroups $\pi: S \to G$ such that G is a group, and any other map of semigroups from S to a group G' factors uniquely through G.
+A groupification of a semigroup S is a map of semigroups $\pi: S \to G$ such that G is a group, and any map of semigroups from S to a group G' factors uniquely through G.

 2.5.E.
 EXERCISE.
-Construct groupification H from the category of abelian semigroups to the category of abelian groups.
-(One possibility of a construction: given an abelian semigroup S, the elements of its groupification H(S) are (a,b), which you may think of as a-b, with the equivalence that $(a,b) \sim (c,d)$ if a+d+e=b+c+e for some $e \in S$.
+Construct groupification H from the category of non-empty abelian semigroups to the category of abelian groups.
+(One possibility of a construction: given an abelian semigroup S, the elements of its groupification H(S)

+are ordered pairs $(a, b) \in S \times S$ , which you may think of as a - b, with the equivalence that $(a, b) \sim (c, d)$ if a + d + e = b + c + e for some $e \in S$ .
 Describe addition in this group, and show that it satisfies the properties of an abelian group.
-Describe the semigroup map $S \to H(S)$.)
-Let F be the forgetful morphism from the category of abelian groups Ab to the category of abelian semigroups.
+Describe the semigroup map $S \to H(S)$ .)
+Let F be the forgetful functor from the category of abelian groups Ab to the category of abelian semigroups.
 Show that H is left-adjoint to F.